isomerpages/moe-kentridgesec/_school-information/Code of Conduct.md

 •	Only plain, simple gold, silver or black ear studs can be worn.<br>
 •	Only a pair of ear studs is permitted at any one time.

 c)	Students with improper hair styles will only be allowed to attend classes after they have their hair properly trimmed and approved by the school.
-Students may be given a warning, detention or sent home to rectify their improper or outlandish hair styles.
+Students may be given a warning, detention or sent home to rectify their improper or outlandish hair styles.<br>

-d)	Students must not wear coloured contact lenses.
+d)	Students must not wear coloured contact lenses.<br>

-e)	Tattoos and body art (even stickers or non-permanent ink) are not allowed.
+e)	Tattoos and body art (even stickers or non-permanent ink) are not allowed.<br>
 f)	Students must keep their fingernails short, clean and unvarnished.

 **5. CANTEEN AND CORRIDOR CONDUCT**<br>
-a)	Students must queue when buying food and drinks in the canteen.
+a)	Students must queue when buying food and drinks in the canteen. <br>

-b)	Consumption of food and drinks is permitted and confined to the school canteen only, unless authorised by a teacher.
+b)	Consumption of food and drinks is permitted and confined to the school canteen only, unless authorised by a teacher.<br>
 c)	All utensils and cutlery must be returned to the designated bins at the collection point.
 Litter on the table must be cleared.

 d)	Dispose used cans, bottles, plastic bags and other containers into bins provided.